mit212/lab1_2024/README.md

 <summary><i> FAQs </i></summary>

 - **What version of Python do I need?**
 We recommend at least 3.8 to ensure compatibility with the packages we will use in this class.
-If you already have Python installed, you should be able to check its version by entering the command `python --version` in your terminal.
+If you already have Python, you should be able to check its version by entering the command `python --version` in your terminal.

 - **How do I check that I installed Python correctly?**
 Entering the command `python` in your terminal should return `Python X.X ...`.
 If it instead returns `python is not recognized as an internal or external command, operable program, or batch file` or `python: command not found`, you may have forgotten to check the box that says "Add Python X.X to PATH" during installation.
 You can fix this using the following instructions: [How to Add Python to PATH](https://realpython.com/add-python-to-path/).

 - **I already have Miniconda/Anaconda Python.
 Do I need to get vanilla Python?**
-We recommend still getting vanilla Python.
+We recommend getting vanilla Python.
 The staff may not be able to help troubleshoot issues relating to `conda`.
 </details>